(Urgent Question): We hope the length of time it took the Minister to get to his place is reflected in the roll-out of universal credit.

 As the hon.
 Gentleman will know, it is possible to phone jobcentres, and in cases where people are vulnerable, it is also possible for home visits to be made.

 May I thank you for granting this urgent question, Mr Speaker?
-Huge numbers of people will have known after our proceedings that they have not been deserted by their MPs.
+Huge numbers of people will know after our proceedings that they have not been deserted by their MPs.
 Thank you very much.

 And in the DWP.